cash stack icon

 Black Friday written in on black letter tiles

 Black Friday is one of the biggest shopping events of the year.
-Some deals can save UK consumers a significant amount of money on everything from clothes and jewellery to toys and electronics, making it a great time to tick some items off the Christmas list.
+Some deals could save UK consumers a significant amount of money on everything from clothes and jewellery to toys and electronics, making it a great time to tick some items off the Christmas list.

 However, among the substantial savings you could make, there are some offers that can end up costing more than you think.
 Below, we have explained how to use this shopping season to your advantage, and how you might be able to finance these purchases effectively.